jimacoff/uroom-web/README.md

-# Welcome to Roomie
+# Roomie #
-# The code here is visible only for evaluation purposes, and is property of Roomie App, Inc.
+This is a Rails site for roommate & housing finding.
+Takes care of user accounts, payments, messaging, and more.